homexiaojie888/F2USM/README.md

 A simple way is to run the java test file.

 ## Benchmarks
-- The data format used is the same as in the file DB_Utility.txt
+- The data format used is the same as in the file q-sequence.txt, profit.txt

 ## Introduction
 This will be introduced later.